happy spring? andre jordan’s doodled thoughts on winter, as it officially slips away

 IN THE VERY FIRST YEAR of A Way to Garden dot com, 2008, I met a stranger across an ocean via the internet.
 I was drawn to Andre Jordan’s off-kilter “doodles” I’d happened upon somewhere–maybe on the BBC website, where he was a contributor at the time–and wrote to tell him so.

 Soon my new friend Andre was living in Nebraska with the future Mrs. Andre, and eventually they moved to South Dakota (despite being forewarned that winter never kids around there).
 A run of the Mount Rushmore State’s doozies has apparently left an impression on Andre, the dimensions of which he has summed up with a series of at once empathic and totally mad doodles–gardening cartoons that I hope you love as much as I do.

-To mark 10 years of knowing Andre (and since I for one am having a winter that just won’t let go), I thought it might be fun to reprise some of them–just in time for the day that winter is officially supposed to be dispatched.
+To mark more than a decade of knowing Andre, I thought it might be fun to reprise some of them–just in time for the day that winter is officially supposed to be dispatched.
 Happy spring?
 Well, maybe.

 winter doodles, by andre jordan

 BAD WINTER: I miss the migrant birds in the offseason, who had the good sense to get the hell out of here.
-More than that, I worry about some species–like the wild turkeys, or various raptors–who must be having a very hard time locating food right now with no open ground for weeks and weeks on end.
+More than that, I worry about some species–like the wild turkeys, or various raptors–who must have a very hard time locating food when there is no open ground for weeks and weeks on end.

 PROPER FOOTWEAR: Trust me, I wear sensible shoes (especially in winter).
 So even though I am a New York (State) Bird, I am thinking Andre was conjuring the New York City species when he doodled this one.